What to Know about Pipe Relining Services for Blocked Drains

 Step 5: Check for Improvement

-Check for any improvements in water flow after you have finished plunging.
-Flush the toilet one or two times while monitoring its drain speed.
-Congratulations if everything is back to normal!
+After plunging, check if there’s any improvement in water flow by flushing the toilet once or twice while keeping an eye on its drainage speed.
+If everything seems back to normal, congratulations!
 You have successfully unclogged your toilet.

 FAQs for Common Questions: